r-ramos2/Static-Website-Hosting-on-AWS/README.md

 Empty and terminate S3 Bucket (e.g. you may need to delete bucket policy).
 To avoid unnecessary costs, please double-check that no underlying resources are still running.

 ## Conclusion
-In this project, we demonstrated how to host a static website on AWS S3.
+In this project, we demonstrated how to host a static website on Amazon S3.
 By following these steps, we have created a scalable and reliable website that can handle high levels of traffic.
 Feel free to message me with code improvement suggestions.

 ## Acknowledgment
-This tutorial is adapted from the [AWS S3 tutorial for hosting a static website](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html) provided by Amazon Web Services.
-We extend our gratitude to AWS for providing this valuable resource, which served as the foundation for the "Static Website Hosting on AWS S3" tutorial.
+This tutorial is adapted from the [Amazon S3 tutorial for hosting a static website](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html) provided by Amazon Web Services.
+We extend our gratitude to AWS for providing this valuable resource, which served as the foundation for the "Static Website Hosting on Amazon S3" tutorial.